 With the SENSITIVITY control, you increase the signal strength coming from the ground.
 You might expect increased signal strength to always find more nuggets at greater depths.
 However, high ground mineralization will "bounce" the signal back and mask good targets.
-It is therefore necessary to ADJUST the SENSITIVITY to give you the maximum allowable SENSITIVITY without masking targets or over-loading the circuit and at the same time allowing you to operate the detector with a constant threshold hum so that faint signals can be detected.
+Therefore, adjust SENSITIVITY to give the maximum allowable sensitivity without masking targets or overloading the circuit.
+At the same time, this allows you to operate the detector with a constant threshold hum so that faint signals can be detected.

 This is where the GM24k can help you out.
 When ground mineralization is too high for the current SENSITIVITY control setting, the display shows you a series of lines along with an audible "alert".
-Reduce the SENSITIVITY till the overload warning ceases.
+Reduce the SENSITIVITY until the overload warning ceases.
 On occasion, while searching, you might go over a very large or very shallow target.
-This will result in the same type of behavior.
+This will result in the same type of behaviour.
 Lifting the coil higher may reveal some information on the target.
 You still might want to dig it up!